craguilar/demo-cars-tmp/README.md

-Welcome to the AWS CodeStar sample web service
+Demo Cars serice
 ==================================================

+This project was originated from sample code coming from AWS CodeDeploy.
-This sample code helps get you started with a simple Java web service deployed by AWS CodeDeploy and AWS CloudFormation to an Amazon EC2 server.
+This project is deployed by AWS CodeDeploy and AWS CloudFormation to an Amazon EC2 server.

 What's Here
 -----------